Runlane

 Local adapters are intentionally in-memory.
 They preserve Runlane storage and transport contracts inside one process, but they are not production durability:

-@runlane/lane-local uses these same adapters to create a complete local lane.
+@runlane/lane-local uses local storage to create a complete local lane.
 In a runlane dev workflow, the long-running dev process owns the process-local runtime and matching stateful CLI commands proxy into that process.
 Direct adapter instances do not provide that bridge.

 The package depends on @runlane/contracts, not @runlane/core.
 Worker loops, schedules, retries, releases, cancellation, operator APIs, and task execution stay in core; local adapters only implement the storage and transport contracts.